argonism/OPEX/README.md

 ### For ColBERT, SPLADE

-To resolve dependency issues, we have prepared an conda environment yml for both ColBERT and SPLADE.
+To resolve dependency issues, we have prepared an conda environment yml file for both ColBERT and SPLADE.
-If you want to use either of these models, create and activate their respective conda envs.
+If you want to use these models, create and activate their respective conda envs.
 If you are using pyenv, don't forget to set the appropriate Python version using pyenv local [version].